 There are two modes in vi, command mode and insert mode.
 In command mode, you can move the cursor around the screen, scroll the screen, search for patterns, save the file, and do other operations which don't involve entering fresh text.
-To enter new text into the file you must be in insert mode, which you get with the 'a', 'i', and 'o' commands.
+To enter new text into the file you must be in insert mode, which you can get with the a, A, i, I, O, o, and C commands.
 You get out of insert mode by typing the ESC (ESCAPE) key (or ALT on some keyboards).
 The significant characteristic of insert mode is that commands can't be used, so anything you type (except ESC) is inserted into the file.
 If you change your mind anytime using vi, pressing ESC cancels the command you started and reverses to command mode.
 Also if you are unsure of which mode you are in, press ESC until the screen flashes or the bell rings; this means that you are back in command mode.

 Start working on your playfile.
-To use the vieditor, type:
+To use the vi editor, type: